 If you feel that you have been the recipient of harassing behavior by a supervisor, non-supervisor, vendor, client or member of the public, you should report it immediately to your supervisor, someone in the supervisory chain, or contact the Office of Intergovernmental Affairs and Professional Standards (OIAPS) at 954-357-6500.
 If your supervisor is the source of the harassing conduct, report the behavior to that person’s supervisor or to OIAPS.
 OIAPS will promptly investigate your complaint and take the appropriate steps necessary to remedy the situation.

-The County will permit no employment-based retaliation against any individual who has made a complaint of harassment or who has testified, assisted or participated in any way in the complaint of harassment.
-Any employee who feels they have been retaliated against for exercising their rights should report such actions to OIAPS immediately.
+The County will not permit employment-based retaliation against any individual who has made a complaint of harassment or who has testified, assisted or participated in any way in the complaint of harassment.
+Any employee who feels they have been retaliated against for exercising his or her rights should report such actions to OIAPS immediately.

 Health Insurance (See Your Benefits & You)